UB-Mannheim/PalMA/INSTALL.md

 For HTML, a web browser is needed. midori, netsurf, dwb, surf, xombrero, uzbl.

-Raspberry PI
+Raspberry Pi
 ------------

-A low cost (less than 50 EUR plus monitor) PalMA station can be built using the Raspberry PI.
-The following configuration which is based on the Rasbian distribution (http://www.raspbian.org/) was successfully tested with a Raspberry PI 1:
+A low cost (less than 50 EUR plus monitor) PalMA station can be built using the Raspberry Pi.
+The following configuration which is based on the Rasbian distribution (http://www.raspbian.org/) was successfully tested with a Raspberry Pi 1:

     apt-get install dwb eog feh libjs-jquery nxinx-light openbox apt-get install php5-cgi php5-cli php5-curl php5-fpm php5-gd php5-intl php5-sqlite